approvals/ApprovalTests.cpp/doc/UsingCatch.md

 The [Catch2](https://github.com/catchorg/Catch2) test framework works well with Approval Tests.

 This section describes the various ways of using Approval Tests with Catch2.

+**Note:** Approval Tests has problems with the [Ninja build generator](https://ninja-build.org/), if using in-source builds.
+If you use Ninja, special care is needed when setting up builds, to avoid compilation errors or test failures. **It is probably best to avoid using Ninja with Approval Tests**, but if you wish to do so, please see [Troubleshooting Misconfigured Build](/doc/TroubleshootingMisconfiguredBuild.md#top). <!-- include: include_ninja_warning_note. path: /doc/mdsource/include_ninja_warning_note.include.md -->

+### Requirements

 Approval Tests requires that a file called the following is found: